 As part of the independent contractor agreement, there should be agreement by both parties as to the desirable payment method.
 What options are available?
 Some of the key possibilities in the US include:

 5. Collect a ‘Form W-9’ from Contractors

-The Form W-9 is a document which companies must use to record information about contractors, such as their name, tax number, birth date and social security number.
+The Form W-9 is a document that companies must use to record information about contractors, such as their name, tax number, birth date, and social security number.

 This is used to report annually on contractor payments through Form 1099-NEC (see below), and can be used by the Internal Revenue Service (IRS) to reconcile the tax returns of client companies and contractors.